revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-9.Write a python program to mutiple times at a time?
+9.Write a python program to write mutiple lines at a time?

 <details><summary><b>Show Answer</b></summary>

-- In python we have writelines() method to save the contents of a list object in a file.
+- In python, we have writelines() method to save the contents of a list object in a file.

 ```python
 a=["Hello World.\n","welcome to International Airport.\n"]